-How to Detox from Crack
+Detoxing from Crack

-What are the Signs and Symptoms of Crack Use?
+Common Signs and Symptoms of Crack Use

-- Burns on lips, fingers
+- Burns on the lips and/or fingers

 - Dilated pupils